bigbio/ibaqpy/README.md

 [![PyPI version](https://badge.fury.io/py/ibaqpy.svg)](https://badge.fury.io/py/ibaqpy)
 ![PyPI - Downloads](https://img.shields.io/pypi/dm/ibaqpy)

-iBAQ (Intensity-Based Absolute Quantification) determines the abundance of a protein by dividing the total precursor intensities by the number of theoretically observable peptides of the protein [manuscript here](https://pubmed.ncbi.nlm.nih.gov/16219938/). ibaqpy is a Python package that computes iBAQ values, and other normalized IBAQ values and starting from a feature parquet from [quantmsio](https://github.com/bigbio/quantms.io) and a [SDRF](https://github.com/bigbio/proteomics-sample-metadata) file.
+iBAQ (Intensity-Based Absolute Quantification) determines the abundance of a protein by dividing the total precursor intensities by the number of theoretically observable peptides of the protein [manuscript here](https://pubmed.ncbi.nlm.nih.gov/16219938/). ibaqpy is a Python package that computes iBAQ values starting from a feature parquet from [quantmsio](https://github.com/bigbio/quantms.io) and a [SDRF](https://github.com/bigbio/proteomics-sample-metadata) file.
+In addition, the package computes other ibaq values including rIBAQ, log2, and ppb.

-Additionally, the tool allows computing the TPA value (Total Protein Approach).
+ibaqpy also allows computing the TPA value (Total Protein Approach).
 TPA is determined by summing peptide intensities of each protein and then dividing by the molecular mass to determine the relative concentration of each protein.
 By using [ProteomicRuler](https://www.sciencedirect.com/science/article/pii/S1535947620337749), it is possible to calculate the protein copy number and absolute concentration.

 ### Overview of ibaq-base values computation